 (b) Fraud by failing to disclose information;

-(c) Fraud by abuse of position, with fraudulent or criminal intent to cause a loss to another or make a gain in money or other property for another person.
+(c) Fraud by abuse of position, with fraudulent or [criminal dishonest: AU, TR] intent to cause a [loss harm: PY] to another or make a gain in money or other property for another person [an entity: IN].: delete – AR, EU & mS, CH, KR, US, US, YE; retain – UK] [where the person occupying the position is expected to safeguard, or not to act against, the financial interests of another person.: SG]

 Article 13.
-[Computer-related] [Information and communications technology-related] theft
+[Computer-related] [Information and communications technology-related] theft [Theft with the use of information and communications technologies: RU]

+[delete article: CARICOM, CO, BR, LB, IL, EC, PE, NG, MY, SG, EU & mS, ZA, SN, NE, JP, CH, TR, KR, NZ, US, BF, UK, CL, CA, NO, TO, AL, TZ; retain – RU, IR, SY]

-1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences, the theft of property or the illegal acquisition of rights over it, through the destruction, blocking, modification or copying of [computer data] [electronic/digital information] or other interference with [computer] [information and communications technologies] operations.
+1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences, the theft of property or the illegal acquisition of rights over it, through the destruction, blocking, [transfer: IN] modification or copying of [computer data] [electronic/digital information] or other interference with [computer] [information and communications technologies] operations.

 2. Each State Party may consider [computer-related] [information and communications technology-related] theft of property, or the illegitimate acquisition of rights over it, to be an aggravating circumstance of the offence of theft as defined in the domestic law of the State Party.

+[3.
+Each State Shall adopt such laws, measures, and regulations as may be necessary under domestic law to establish as criminal offence, when committed intentionally and without right, copying, downloading and transfer of data with intent to deprive owner of the very data or its associated interests regardless of the fact that the data remains under possession of the owner or its recoverability.: IR; against – AU, CA, KR, UK]

+[Article 13 bis.
+Theft with the use of information and communications technologies

+1. Each State party shall adopt such legislative and other measures as are necessary to establish as an offence under its domestic law the theft of property or the illegal acquisition of rights over it, including by means of fraud through destruction, blocking, modification or copying of digital information or other interference with ICT operations.

+2. Each State party may reserve the right to consider ICT-related theft of property or the illegitimate acquisition of rights over it, including by means of fraud, to be an aggravating circumstance when such theft is committed in such forms as are defined in its domestic law.: RU]

 Article 14.
 Illicit use of electronic payment instruments

+[delete: CARICOM, AU, CO, LB, IL, PE, NG, SG, EU & mS, ZA, SN, NE, JP, CH, TR, NZ, US, BF, UK, CL, CA, NO, TO, AL, TZ; retain – RU, IR, SY]

-Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences, the following acts:
+Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences, [when committed intentionally: KR] the following acts:

+[ (a) alt The forgery or fabrication of any electronic payment instrument: KR]

-(a) The forging, fabrication or installation of any device or materials that facilitate the forgery or imitation of any electronic payment instrument by any means;
+(a) The [forging, fabrication or installation production, sale, procurement: KR] of any device or materials that facilitate the forgery or imitation of any electronic payment instrument by any means;

+[ (a bis) The acquisition, transferring, borrowing, lending, keeping, conveying, distributing to others of the [data] [information] of any payment instrument;: KR]

-(b) The appropriation, use or provision to others of the [data] [information] of any payment instrument, or the facilitation of the obtainment of such [data] [information] by others;
+(b) The appropriation, [collection: KZ] [unauthorized or illegal: AR] use or provision to others of the [data] [information] of any payment instrument, or the facilitation of the obtainment of such [data] [information] by others;